Clostridium tetani

 Clostridium tetani is a common soil bacterium and the causative agent of tetanus.
 Vegetative cells of Clostridium tetani are usually rod-shaped and up to 2.5 μm long, but they become enlarged and tennis racket- or drumstick-shaped when forming spores.
 C. tetani spores are extremely hardy and can be found globally in soil or in the gastrointestinal tract of animals.
 If inoculated into a wound, C. tetani can grow and produce a potent toxin, tetanospasmin, which interferes with motor neurons, causing tetanus.
 The toxin's action can be prevented with tetanus toxoid vaccines, which are often administered to children worldwide.

 Characteristics

 Clostridium tetani is a rod-shaped, Gram-positive bacterium, typically up to 0.5 μm wide and 2.5 μm long.
 It is motile by way of various flagella that surround its body.
 C. tetani cannot grow in the presence of oxygen.
-It grows best at temperatures ranging from 33 to 37°C.
+It grows best at temperatures ranging from 33 to 37 °C.

-Upon exposure to various conditions, C. tetani can shed its flagella and form a spore.
+Upon exposure to various conditions, C. tetani can shed its flagellums and form a spore.
 Each cell can form a single spore, generally at one end of the cell, giving the cell a distinctive drumstick shape.
 C. tetani spores are extremely hardy and are resistant to heat, various antiseptics, and boiling for several minutes.
 The spores are long-lived and are distributed worldwide in soils as well as in the intestines of various livestock and companion animals.